Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: Summary and Conclusion

 The behavior of the detection rate and false alarm probability (FAP) versus the number of pulsars, observation time span, and the $A_{\rm SGWB}$ (Figure~\ref{fig:scaling_properties}) have been investigated.
 Our results exhibited the lowest detectable value of strain amplitude of SGWB utilizing our graph-based measures is $A_{\rm SGWB}\gtrsim 1.2\times 10^{-15}$.

-Finally, we evaluated the potential of our graph-based approach for constraining SGWB source parameters by implementing it on real PTA data, the NANOGrav 15-year (NG15) dataset.
-We found a strong evidence for SGWB within the $3\sigma$ credibility level using graph-based summary statistics in the NG15 dataset (Figure~\ref{fig:nano_detection}) which aligns with the finding of \citep{2023ApJ...951L...8A}.
 By applying the error propagation method, we computed the statistical relative error of SGWB parameters through the uncertainty propagation of graph-based summary statistics.
-Assuming the relative uncertainties of $22\%$ and $11\%$ for $C_\omega(180^\circ)$ and $\sigma_\omega(180^\circ)$, the resulting relative errors on $\log_{10} A_{\rm SGWB}$ are $1.6\%$ and $1.0\%$, respectively (left panel of Figure~\ref{fig:relative_error}).
+Assuming the relative uncertainties of $35\%$ and $15\%$ for $C_\omega(180^\circ)$ and $\sigma_\omega(180^\circ)$, the resulting relative errors on $\log_{10} A_{\rm SGWB}$ are $2.5\%$ and $1.7\%$, respectively (left panel of Figure~\ref{fig:relative_error}).
+Combining the principal components analysis with the Fisher forecast framework revealed that at least 21 of the largest principal components are necessary to constrain the $\gamma_{\rm SGWB}$, which also resulted in the relative error on $\log_{10} A_{\rm SGWB}$ approaching $8\%$.
+Constraining the strain amplitude of SGWB was enhanced by 82\% when all principal components are taken into account, compared to the case where the largest 13 components are used (Figure \ref{fig:constraints}).
+The optimistic uncertainty levels of $\log_{10} A_{\rm SGWB}$ and $\gamma_{\rm SGWB}$ reached $1.5\%$ and $19.5\%$, respectively, at $2\sigma$ confidence interval.

-Combining the principal components analysis with the Fisher forecast framework revealed that at least 18 of the largest principal components are necessary to constrain the $\gamma_{\rm SGWB}$, which also resulted in the relative error on $\log_{10} A_{\rm SGWB}$ approaching $8\%$.
-Constraining the strain amplitude of SGWB was enhanced by 72 percent when all principal components are taken into account, compared to the case where the largest 18 components are used (Figure \ref{fig:constraints}).
-The optimistic uncertainty levels of $\log_{10} A_{\rm SGWB}$ and $\gamma_{\rm SGWB}$ reached $2.2\%$ and $28.3\%$, respectively, at $2\sigma$ confidence interval.
+Finally, we evaluated the potential of our graph-based approach for detecting SGWB by implementing it on real PTA data, the NANOGrav 15-year (NG15) dataset.
+We found a weak evidence for common signal within $\sim2.7\sigma$ and for SGWB within the $\sim2.3\sigma$ credibility level using graph-based summary statistics in the NG15 dataset (Figure~\ref{fig:nano_detection}) which almost aligns with the finding of \citep{2023ApJ...951L...8A}.

-In summary, our study shows that converting PTA data into a graph enables both detection and characterization of the SGWB through interpretable and computationally efficient summary statistics.
+In summary, our study shows that converting PTA data into a graph enables both detection and characterization of the SGWB through the graph-based summary statistics.
 While further refinement is needed, especially in the areas of feature selection and parameter estimation, our results motivate continued development of graph-based methods as a complementary tool in the gravitational wave data analysis techniques.